thewill-i-am/SimulationMemoryConsume/README.md

 Then, the simulator will establish a series of days, and an amount of initial megabytes, every day those initial megabytes will be subtracted megabytes since they will be part of the consumption of a user.The average of these megabytes are 7000.

-double memoryOrder = generateMemoryUse (5000, 8000); / * What this line does is generate a random use per day of memory on average that would be like 7000 or something like that * /
+double memoryOrder = generateMemoryUse (5000, 8000);

+That's why I included that line above.

+So that is going to be subtracted from the number of initial megabytes, logically the megabytes will be spent at some point when that happens there is a method "generateMemoryAlocation ()", which basically what it does is allocate more memory if there is not enough , this has some interesting specs like:

+If the megabytes there are is greater than 28000 -> then only 31% more megabytes can be assigned to the current megabytes.

+If the megabytes there are is less than 28000 -> then only 40% more megabytes can be assigned to the current megabytes.